Neue Liebeslieder: Musical aspects

 It is self-evident that Zum Schluß, whose text and music are in stark contrast to all of the other waltzes in both Op.
 52 and Op.
 65, is a personal statement by Brahms, who throughout the troubled relationships in his life (sich Jammer und Glück wechseln in liebender Brust) found solace in music (Linderung kommt einzig, ihr [Musen], von euch).

+Ballet/modern dance versions

+In 1960, New York City Ballet premiered George Balanchine's Liebeslieder Walzer, choreographed to Brahms' opuses 52 and 65..

+The American modern-dance choreographer Mark Morris presented his own realization of opus 65, titled "New Love Song Waltzes," in 1982.
+In 1989, he followed this up with "Love Song Waltzes," set to opus 52.